byarbrough/ece382_lab07/README.md

 The first thing that I am going to do for my prelab is remove the IR sensor that I used for the last lab.
 I will then use the DMM to verify that all of the sensors are working correctly.
 Following this I will be ready to begin wiring and coding and all kinds of fun stuff.

 ###Code
-Most of the neaccesary code is already provided [here](http://ecse.bd.psu.edu/cmpen352/lecture/code/lec36.c), so I will mostly just use that.
+Most of the necessary code is already provided [here](http://ecse.bd.psu.edu/cmpen352/lecture/code/lec36.c), so I will mostly just use that.
 I plan on making very nice methods so that I can incorporate it into a library.
 Doing that should grant an easier time during Lab 8.

 ###Making it "For Realz"
 First, yes, I checked all of my sensors and wiring and they work pristinely.